Broadway Flows Implementation

 Step 1 - Define Tables to be Filtered Out

 Before starting to create Broadway flows, define the tables that should be filtered out by the Broadway flow, which generates the delete and load flows.
 The TDMFilterOutTargetTables Actor contains a list of LU tables that do not require the creation of load and delete flows.
-By default, is it populated by both the TDM tables and the target LU tables added to the LU to enable a delete of the entity:
+By default, is it populated by both the TDM tables and the target LU tables added to the LU for enabling a delete of the entity:

 image